Make sure you have completed each of the following steps to ensure that you are entered for the correct examinations and assessments.

-A personal timetable showing your own papers and the dates, times and location at which they will take place will be sent to you at your college approximately five weeks before the examination.
+A personal timetable showing your papers and the dates, times and location at which they will take place will be published online at least two weeks before your first examination.
 Visit timetables for more information.

 Withdrawal from supplementary subjects/additional options/additional essays/theses